4.1 Properties of Root Functions and Their Graphs

 is not in the range, as we had suspected.

-Scanning the graph, there appears to be no local extrema, and, moreover, the graph suggests is increasing on
+Scanning the graph, there appears to be no local extrema, and, moreover, the graph suggests

 and again on